AlfredMoore/AlfredMoore.github.io/_pages/about.md

 Master in Data Science and Machine Learning

-Tried many fields of knowledge before realizing my true interest.
+Tried many fields of knowledge before.

-The AI and Robotics are exactly what I want, establishing math model to solve problems.
+Now I determine to focus on AI and Robotic.

-Now I am seeking for intern / reseach opportunities in Robotics and AI for this summer.
+Seeking for intern / reseach opportunities in Robotics or AI for this summer.
 ------

 <!-- Hope one day I can add the Publishments navigator into this website and turly make it a academic personal page.  -->